-On a constant dollar basis, revenues rose 11%, mainly due to higher bank partnership revenues and card member spending.
-The rising dollar continues to hurt the company’s international revenues.
-American card companies continue to forge more partnerships internationally in order to make up for increased competition in the domestic market.
+On a constant dollar basis, revenues rose by 6%, mainly due to higher card spending.
+The rising dollar continues to make a dent in the company’s international revenues.

-American Express achieved net profits of $5.2 billion in its last fiscal year.
-Here’s how some of American Express’s peers in the payment processing industry fared with their net profits in the last fiscal year:
+American Express achieved net profits of $5.2 billion in the last fiscal year.
+Here is how some of American Express’s peers in the payment processing industry fared with their net profits in the last fiscal year:

 Together, these companies account for 1.9% of the iShares Core S&P 500 ETF (IVV).